ArthurLoboLobo/projeto-estudos/README.md

 2. **Raw SQL over ORM**: Using SQLx with explicit SQL queries gives us complete control, better performance, and easier debugging.
 The queries are simple enough that an ORM adds no value.

+3. **Custom auth over managed auth**: Email + password with Argon2 hashing, JWT tokens.
+No external auth dependencies = full portability and control.
+Easy to add email verification or OAuth later.

-3. **Supabase as backend-for-frontend**: Leverages managed auth and storage, but our Rust backend handles all business logic and AI orchestration.
+4. **Supabase for infrastructure only**: Using Supabase PostgreSQL and Storage, but our Rust backend handles all business logic including authentication.

-4. **GraphQL for API**: Provides flexible querying for the frontend and strong typing with code generation.
+5. **GraphQL for API**: Provides flexible querying for the frontend and strong typing with code generation.

 ---